|07 - 11 Mar 2022

 - Improve relevance and reliability of financial reports to better meet the needs of users

-- Review and use publicly available information for benchmarking the business performance of companies in the E&P industry
+- Review and use publicly available information for bench-marking the business performance of companies in the industry

 Who is this Training Course for?

-The training course is designed specifically for those have a basic understanding of accounting, and want to learn more about accounting and financial reporting policies and practices in the upstream oil and gas industry.
+The training course is designed specifically for those have a basic understanding of accounting, and want to learn more about accounting and financial reporting policies and practices in the Oil and Gas industry.
 In particular the training course will be suitable for: